Hyperthymesia: Notable cases

 In January 2016, painter and polymath Nima Veiseh was featured by the BBC for his use of hyperthymesia to create paintings that were said to only be producible with vast memories of art pieces, although a paper published in the journal Memory in 2022 claimed that having hyperthymesia does not increase one's creative thinking.
 Veiseh claimed to remember almost every day of his life since he was 15 years old, and that his ability to synthesise time and an "encyclopedic knowledge of the history of art" enabled him to create wholly unique visions on canvas.
 In March 2016 NPR examined further Veiseh's exploration of time and the human experience through art.

 In 2017, Australian Rebecca Sharrock of Brisbane became known as a person who claims to recall even circumstantial details of every day of her life from her 12th day of life onward.
 Discussing her hyperthymesia with BBC World Service, Sharrock revealed she was supporting two research projects – one with the University of Queensland and another with the University of California – to understand how a greater knowledge of hyperthymesia can support Alzheimer's disease research, particularly in repairing the degeneration of the hippocampus.
 Scans conducted during the studies showed that Sharrock's brain exhibited a heightened connection between the conscious and sub-conscious parts of her brain, which may aid easier memory recall – in particular for events that took place earlier in life.

 In December 2017, a man named Joey DeGrandis was verified as having HSAM by James McGaugh and subsequently featured in an article in Time magazine.
 DeGrandis also reports having poor short-term memory, indicating that HSAM does not necessarily improve one's short-term memory abilities.

 A 63-year-old man, anonymised as "The Amazing Memory Man" (MM) was featured in a paper by Neuropsychology in March 2018, where it is reported that he "appreciates that his memory for personally experienced life events and general knowledge are both exceptional, whereas his imaging the future is only average" (after scoring 123 on Episodic, 123 on Semantic, 112 on Spatial, and 91 on Future remembering memory types, all with a mean of 100).

 In October 2018, it was reported that teenager Tyler Hickenbottom, who is an identical twin, had the condition, which allowed him to "remember every day of his life like it was yesterday".

 Tim Rogers, an American video game developer and journalist, claims to experience the condition in several of his published works.

+John Romero, a video game developer and co-founder of id Software, has often said he has hyperthymesia, including in his 2023 autobiography, Doom Guy: Life in First Person.

 In 2024, Emily Nash, an 18-year-old high school student with HSAM, was featured in a CTV W5 story.